 For each I/O Pin, there is a single, associated Die Pad and single, associated Buffer I/O Terminal.
 All of these shall be considered “Linked”.

-Under [Pin], for each Signal_name associated with Model_name POWER or GND, all Pins, Die Pads and Buffer Supply Terminals that use that Signal_name are “Linked”
+Under [Pin], for each signal_name associated with Model_name POWER or GND, all Pins, Die Pads and Buffer Supply Terminals that use that signal_name are “Linked”

 IBIS assumes that each I/O [Pin] is connected to one Die Pad and one Buffer I/O Terminal.
 Two differential I/O pins shall be connected to two differential die pads and either two single-ended Buffer I/O Terminals or a single true differential Buffer I/O Terminal.